Valdosta State–West Georgia football rivalry: History

 The Blazers and Wolves played every year from 1983 to 2023 in the Gulf South Conference.
 The first two games in 1983 and 1984 were played at Memorial Stadium in Columbus.
 Since then, the game has alternated between the respective campuses.
 The early series was dominated by Valdosta State with the Blazers winning 9 games in a row from 1983 to 1991.
 This was inverted in the 1990s, when West Georgia won 7 of the next 8 contests.
 From 2000 to 2013 the series was again dominated by the Blazers, with Valdosta State winning 12 of 14 matchups, as well as 3 national championships.
 The Blazers won again in the 2014 regular season, but were then upset by the Wolves in the playoff quarterfinals, beginning a stretch during which the Wolves won 4 out of 5.

-West Georgia announced it would move to Division I, joining the Atlantic Sun Conference for non-football sports and the football-only The United effective July 1, 2024, thus ending the rivalry for the foreseeable future.
+West Georgia announced it would move to Division I, joining the Atlantic Sun Conference for non-football sports and the football-only United Athletic Conference effective July 1, 2024, thus ending the rivalry for the foreseeable future.